How to Write an Effective Amazon Plan of Action

 A strong POA is supported by evidence.
 Depending on the type of suspension, consider including:

-Tip: All invoices should be from the last 365 days, show the supplier's full business information, and include the specific product details (brand, model, quantity, unit cost).
+Tip: Invoices should be recent — Amazon typically requires them dated within the last 180–365 days, depending on the category and the specific request (check the exact window in your notice).
+They should show the supplier's full business information and the specific product details (brand, model, quantity, unit cost).
 Amazon may contact your suppliers to verify.

 After Submission